Azure/azure-sphere-samples/Samples/ExternalMcuUpdateNrf52/README.md

 1. As the app runs, observe the Output window for activity messages.
 You should see the sample firmware install on the nRF52.
 1. Observe that LED2 and LED4 are blinking on the nRF52 development board, which indicates the new firmware is running.
 1. Press button A to restart the update process.
 In the Output window, observe that the app determines the nRF52 firmware is already up to date, and does not reinstall it.

+### Troubleshooting

+If you see numerous errors in the Visual Studio Error List relating to missing headers and undefined identifiers, or if when building the app, you see the following error in the Visual Studio Build Output:

+   `error MSB6004: The specified task executable location "C:\Program Files (x86)\Microsoft Azure Sphere SDK\\SysRoot\tools\gcc\arm-poky-linux-musleabi-gcc.exe" is invalid.`

+Then it is likely you have an older version of the Azure Sphere SDK installed; ensure you have version 19.02 or newer.

 ## Edit the Azure Sphere app to deploy different firmware to the nRF52